Locally equivalent Floer complexes and unoriented link cobordisms: Unoriented Heegaard Floer homology

 The latter inequality can be rewritten as and it is easy to check that the left-most side is precisely $\chi(F)$. \end{proof} In particular, suppose that the quasi-alternating link $L$ has $n$ components and $F$ is the disjoint union of $a$ disks and $n-a$ M\"obius strips.
 Then $a$ can be at most equal to one.

 We saw in Theorem \ref{teo:unoriented_concordance} that we can shift $HFL'(\vec L)$ to obtain an unoriented concordance invariant of links.
 This suggests that we can modify the bounds in Proposition \ref{prop:unoriented_bound} in a way that only unoriented invariants appear.
-The main tool for achieve this goal is the Gordon-Litherland formula from \cite{GL}:
+The main tool to achieve this goal is the Gordon-Litherland formula from \cite[Corollary $5^{\prime\prime}$]{GL}:

-where $L=\partial F$ and $F=F_1\sqcup...\sqcup F_k$. \begin{proof}[Proof of Theorem \ref{teo:unoriented_bound}] We just need to apply Equation \eqref{eq:GL} to Proposition \ref{prop:unoriented_bound}. \end{proof} Note that the quantities that appear in the left-most side of all the inequalities in Theorem \ref{teo:unoriented_bound} (except for the last) are unoriented concordance invariants; in particular, they are independent of the choice of the orientation on $L$.
+where $L=\partial F$ and $F=F_1\sqcup...\sqcup F_k$. \begin{proof}[Proof of Theorem \ref{teo:unoriented_bound}] We just need to apply Equation \eqref{eq:GL} to Proposition \ref{prop:unoriented_bound}. \end{proof} Note that the quantities that appear in the left-most side of all the inequalities in Theorem \ref{teo:unoriented_bound} are unoriented concordance invariants; in particular, they are independent of the choice of the orientation on $L$.